 Fiona Watt trained with the Motley Theatre Design Course at the Almeida, London.

-Credits include : In My Father’s Words 59E59 New York, as part of the Brits on Broadway season; Dundee Rep and tour, part of the 2014 Glasgow Cultural programme for the Commonwealth Games); Outlying Islands, Dark Earth, The Trestle at Pope Lick Creek, Heritage and Highland Shorts for the Traverse, Edinburgh; Further than the Furthest Thing ( Prime Productions), Eight Songs for a Mad King and Good Angel, Bad Angel (Hebrides Ensemble), A Woman of No Importance (Pitlochry Festival Theatre).
+Set and costume design credits include : In My Father’s Words 59E59 New York, as part of the Brits on Broadway season; Dundee Rep and tour, part of the 2014 Glasgow Cultural programme for the Commonwealth Games); Outlying Islands, Dark Earth, The Trestle at Pope Lick Creek, Heritage and Highland Shorts for the Traverse, Edinburgh; Further than the Furthest Thing ( Prime Productions), Eight Songs for a Mad King and Good Angel, Bad Angel (Hebrides Ensemble), A Woman of No Importance (Pitlochry Festival Theatre).
 She has also designed for Nottingham Playhouse, Lyric Theatre, Belfast, Bolton Octagon, Sherman Cymru and a variety of touring companies throughout the UK.

 Fiona is UK Performance Design Commissioner for OISTAT (International Organisation of Scenographers, Theatre Architects and Technicians) and Honorary Secretary of the Society of British Theatre Designers, an organisation which celebrates and supports the work of designers for performance based in the UK.